Life Is A Lesson, Right?

 5. You May Need To Punch That Pillow

 Pillow punching is a great technique for anger management especially if you’ve built up a lot of anger and rage in a relatively short period of time.
 Also screaming from the top of your lungs works remarkably well, however, if you’re living in a condo like me it may not be the best way (for legitimate reasons) to release tension and negative energy from your body.
 Of course, if you want to do it go ahead but don’t be surprised if your neighbors call the cops on you.
 So if you feel the need to release anger and you want to do it in a healthy and quick way I highly recommend you punching a pillow (but not your favorite one).
-Bit it to a pulp!
+Beat the hell out of it!

 Best Posts About Achieving Goals:

 - From Vision To Results – A Complete Guide For Setting And Achieving Goals HERE